-Massimiano Bucchi is Professor of Science and Technology in Society and Director of Master SCICOMM at the University of Trento, Italy, and has been visiting professor in Asia, Europe, North America and Oceania.
+Massimiano Bucchi is Professor of Science and Technology in Society and Director of Master SCICOMM at the University of Trento, Italy, and has been a visiting professor in Asia, Europe, North America and Oceania.

-Brian Trench is a researcher, trainer and advisor on science communication, formerly senior lecturer and Head of the School of Communications at Dublin City University, Ireland.
+Brian Trench is a researcher, trainer and advisor on science communication, formerly a senior lecturer and Head of the School of Communications at Dublin City University, Ireland.

 "The Handbook gives readers valuable insight into science communication research, and merits a place on the library shelves of every university and research institution."

 - Review of second edition in JCOM – Journal of Science Communication and Cern Courier

 "This work provides a useful introduction to the study of research trends in the public communication of science and technology.
 It is particularly strong in showing the changes in this field […] With editors and contributors from various parts of the world, the book is particularly sensitive to international issues… Highly recommended."